Welcome to Security 360-Talk to the Board!

 - Financial Crime and Convergence

-Investors are increasingly asking questions of their Boards about cybersecurity given litigation and reputational risks and disclosures.
-A backdrop of emerging standards and a new regulatory environment for banks, insurers and investment firms will only increase regulators’ scrutiny of cyber risks associated with information technology systems, outsourcing, and data outages.
-This should all ensure that Boards are taking cyber resilience seriously as part of the overall Enterprise Risk Management framework.
+The investor perspective – Investors and shareholders are increasingly asking questions of their Boards about cybersecurity given litigation and reputational risks and disclosures.
+A backdrop of emerging standards and a new regulatory environment for banks, insurers and investment firms will only increase regulators’ scrutiny of cyber risk associated with information technology systems, outsourcing, and data outages.
+This should all ensure that Boards are taking cyber resilience seriously as part of their overall Enterprise Risk Management and assurance frameworks.

 Further information about this event will be provided soon.
 If you are interested in speaking at this event, attending or hearing about sponsorship opportunities please email: firstname.lastname@example.org